Under Construction

 3. Buccal crown

-1. Typical chromatophores on oral surfaces.
+1. Typical chromatophores on oral surfaces of buccal crown.

 4. Photophores